JoshuaBensemann/Data-Science-Nailgun/README.md

 ### 2. Run the Example Experiment

 The package includes a complete example experiment that trains Random Forest and XGBoost models on the Titanic dataset with different feature configurations.
+The example uses advanced hyperparameter tuning with halving search and preprocessing pipeline caching for optimal performance.

 ```bash
 # Run the example experiment